juristr/juristr.github.com/content/blog/2019-08-12-thank-you-angular-cli-team.md

 Back in the days (and now I definitely start feeling old), we talked about **JavaScript fatigue**.
 I seem to hear that much less recently.
 Most of that fatigue was **centered around tooling**.
 When going to setup a new JS based project, you were searching around for good starters, for hours.
 Once you got one, you started customizing it to your needs.
 I remember to navigate through endless [GruntJS](https://gruntjs.com) scripts, later [GulpJS](https://gulpjs.com) then [Webpack](https://webpack.js.org).

 Setting up a project to just get started took hours if not days.
-Configuring JS code compilation, CSS compilation (maybe SASS), hook in the test runner with Karma etc…and with that it wasn’t done.
+Configuring JS code compilation, CSS compilation (maybe Sass), hook in the test runner with Karma etc…and with that it wasn’t done.
 Most likely you continued to tweak the config over time as the project progresses.
 And most likely only you or one of your team mates knew what was going on, and all others were scared to touch the config.

 When I first heard the Angular team talking about a CLI, I was like 🎉🎉🎉.
 I knew it was going to make life so much easier.
 The problem is, once you have it, you forget about how difficult it was before…and newcomers don’t even know how much is going on behind the scenes.